 An introductory study of the various laws and statues that impact the ministry in a local church.
 Emphasis will be given to church insurance, vehicle laws, child abuse protection, and the process for protecting the members and potential members of a congregation.
-Cross-credited with PTH 2380 and YMN 2380.
-Only three credit hours will be awarded for PTH 2380, YMN 2380 or CED 2380.
+Cross-credited with YMN 2380.
+Only three credit hours will be awarded for YMN 2380 or CED 2380.
 Spring, even years.
+Prerequisite: Sophomore standing.